Aashi24/Portfolio/Assignment3&4.md

 **Friend 1:** <br />
 - "The link between the title of the article and the visualization is not clear"
-- Maybe change the bar alignment from vertical to horizontal to feel a smooth descreasing flow from country to country
+- Maybe change the bar alignment from vertical to horizontal to feel a smooth decreasing flow from country to country

 **Friend 2:** <br />
-- Where is the OECD avaerage?
+- Where is the OECD average?
 - Suggestion to change the 24-34 age bins to light hue and 55-64 bins to dark to make more intuitive sense

 ### Learnings: